hydralien/Radial-Charts/README.md

 It's mostly an amCharts showcase - amCharts are amazing, I love them dearly.
 Check them out if you're not familiar, there's seemingly nothing you can't do with them: https://www.amcharts.com/demos/

-As a bonus point, it is built into GitLab pages via CI pipeline, and served from GitLab, so no extra maintenance for Kubernetes app or other resource.

 ## Examples